How to Pick Photos for Your Wedding Album (Expert Guide)

 📸 An example story of a first look from Rikita & Jordan’s beautiful Redcastle Hotel wedding.

-📸 An example story of the groom before the ceremony from Sarah-Jayne & Adam’s big day. 📍St. Mary's Church, Limavady
+📸 An example story of the groom before the ceremony from Sarah-Marie & Adam’s big day. 📍St. Mary's Church, Limavady

 📸 An example story of the bride’s arrival from Aimee & Paul’s gorgeous Lusty Beg wedding. 📍St. Mary's Church, Altinure, Park